MarcinSoltysik/js-practice/README.md

 ### Technologies Used
-HTML: The structure and layout of the game are defined using HTML.
+- HTML: The structure and layout of the game are defined using HTML.
-CSS: The game's visual styling and presentation are created using CSS.
+- CSS: The game's visual styling and presentation are created using CSS.
-JavaScript: The game's logic and interactivity are implemented using JavaScript.
+- JavaScript: The game's logic and interactivity are implemented using JavaScript.

+#### Enjoy playing and learning!
 Feel free to clone and modify the code to create your own version of the Pig Game!
-Enjoy playing and learning!